-But, this appointment differs significantly from County Councils days – the new Chair give up his or her seat and is appointed for the entire four-year term of Council.
+This appointment process meant that the new Chair had to give up his or her seat and was appointed for the entire four-year term of Council.

-Let's work together now to become more open, transparent, accountable, and democratic in Niagara!
+I believed that it would have also helped us to work together to become more open, transparent, accountable, and democratic in Niagara.

 Sadly, the new Provincial government recently announced that they would be stripping that democratic right away from millions of voters in Niagara, Muskoka, Peel and York.

 It doesn’t make sense that a Government that claims to be “for the People” removes your and other people’s right to vote and decide on our future together.
 And to erroneously claim that directly electing the Niagara Chair added an “additional level of government [that] competes with local municipalities” is misleading and insulting.